 At each review, first of all establish the child's counting range by asking, 'How far can you count?'
-Then, working within the child's counting range, check that they are able to count to 20 (pronouncing 'teen' correctly).
+Then, choose a number from within the child's counting range and ask them to count on from that number (pronouncing 'teen' correctly).